 Readaptation was not an option for companies but a necessity given the current economic context.
-And as in all sectors, from the perspective of the quality management system, it is important to analyze the changes to be considered so that it is responsive to the current scenario.
+And as in all sectors, from the perspective of the quality management system, it is important to analyze the changes to ISO 9001 requirements.

 In this post we list the main regulatory requirements that must be considered for reassessment by managers in their respective organizations.